jagunlee/CGSHOP26/1. Algorithm for initial solutions/README.md

 1. First, put the instance file(s) into `data/benchmark_instances` (if necessary).

-2. Then, use the following command (instance number is order of instances in a folder) :
+2. Then, use the following command.
+Please refer to ['instance_list.txt'](../instance_list.txt) for mapping of [instance number] to specific instances.:

 ```bash
 python main.py -n [instance number] -l [log file name]